-Tsinghua University, Beijing, China mgzhao@mail.tsinghua.edu.cn
+Tsinghua University, Beijing, China warheat@outlook.com 1 mgzhao@mail.tsinghua.edu.cn 2

 Abstract.
-This document describes both hardware and software specifications and practical functions of the humanoid robot Strider Pro, developed by team Tsinghua Hephaestus as a platform for research in bipedal locomotion, robot self-localization and machine learning in real robotic application.
-The robot will also be used to participate in AdultSize competition in Humanoid League of RoboCup 2016, Leipzig.
+This document describes both hardware and software specifications and practical functions of the humanoid robot Strider S1, developed by team Tsinghua Hephaestus as a platform for research in bipedal locomotion, robot selflocalization and machine learning in real robotic appication.
+The robot will also be used to participate in AdultSize competition in Humanoid League of RoboCup 2017, Nagoya.